By Mitzi Perdue

 So, how can they make trafficking less profitable?
 How do they go after the finances of the traffickers?

 Palm Oil, a Case Example

-Jepson hopes to see more and more of this kind of approach.
-However, he knows that there isn’t one approach that will solve everything.
-He and his colleagues want to use every tool available for making the financial side of human trafficking less profitable.
+Jepson knows that one approach will not solve everything.
+He and his colleagues want to use a range of tools available to making the financial side of human trafficking and forced labor less profitable.
+However, import bans when there’s slave labor involved, can be a highly effective approach to bringing about positive change.